Booking Terms and Conditions

 8.4.5.
-If you select "Recorded delivery" and you do not receive your tickets within 3 days you must contact us immediately.
+If you select "Special delivery" and you do not receive your tickets within 3 days you must contact us immediately (i.e. no more than 3 days from the day that you placed the booking).
 If the tickets are found to have been lost in the post, we will arrange for re-issuing and re-delivery of your tickets at no extra charge.

 9. When you receive your tickets

 9.1.
 It is your responsibility to check tickets at the point of booking.
 Responsibility for incorrect dates/times is yours at the time of booking and we can only assist if the fare conditions of the ticket allow refunds or exchanges.

 9.2.
 Amendments cannot usually be made to non-exchangeable/non-refundable tickets.

 9.3.
 If you have any queries about your booking you should contact us in the first instance, and we will raise a query with the carrier(s) on your behalf.
 This applies also if you have queries regarding the accuracy and completeness of your tickets when you receive them.

 10.1.
 Tickets with a compulsory seat reservation can only be used on the service specified on the ticket.
 To travel at another time or date, tickets will need to be exchanged (if its fare conditions allow) or another ticket must purchased in order to travel.